 Julianne Catherine Kim is a work-study student at the Center for Science and Society.
 Her main interests lie in the intersection of biology, philosophy, and economics.
 She is a first-year undergraduate student who is passionate about making a positive impact on society through ethical, innovative technology and interdisciplinary thinking.
 She has done research in a variety of fields including protein engineering, the ethics of organ donation, population genetics, and cognitive hardiness and cannot be more excited to explore new fields while at Columbia.

-Julia Hyland Bruno is an ethologist interested in behavioral development, in particular that of social animals -- such as songbirds, or humans -- that learn how to communicate from one another.
-In 2017, she received her PhD in Biopsychology and Behavioral Neuroscience from the City University of New York, where she studied the rhythmic patterning of zebra finch vocal learning.
+Julia Hyland Bruno is an ethologist interested in behavioral development, in particular, that of social animals -- such as songbirds, or humans -- that learn how to communicate with one another.
+In 2017, she received her PhD in biopsychology and behavioral neuroscience from the City University of New York, where she studied the rhythmic patterning of zebra finch vocal learning.
 Her present and planned research is focused on the social dynamics of this developmental process.
 How is a learned communication system transmitted across generations?
 How do competitive or accommodating social interactions affect the vocal culture of a group?
-As a Presidential Scholar in Society and Neuroscience, Julia will develop an interdisciplinary research program, incorporating social science and computer music, that will open these questions to experimental study.
+As a presidential scholar in society and neuroscience, Julia explores how patterns of communication among individuals influence social organization.

 Julia Hirschberg was among the first to combine Natural Language Processing approaches to discourse and dialogue with speech research.
 She pioneered techniques in text analysis for prosody assignment in Text-to-Speech synthesis at Bell Laboratories in the 1980s and 1990s, developing corpus-based statistical models based upon syntactic and discourse information which are in general use today in text-to-speech (TTS) systems.
 She joined the Columbia faculty as a Professor in the Department of Computer Science in 2002.
 She and her students have continued and extended research on spoken dialogue systems; on the automatic classification of trust, charisma, deception and emotion from speech; on speech summarization; prosody translation, hedging behavior in text and speech, text-to-speech synthesis, and speech search in low resource languages.
 She also holds several patents in TTS and in speech search.
 She now serves on the IEEE Speech and Language Processing Technical Committee, the Executive Board of the CRA, the AAAI Council, the Executive Board of the NAACL, and the board of the CRA-W. She was elected to the American Philosophical Society in 2014 and as an Honorary Member of the Association for Laboratory Phonology in the same year.